lquesada/voxatron-in-a-web/README.md

 This is a script that uses the existing widget deployment at lexaloffle.com bbs to generate a self-contained deployment of voxatron that runs in a web.

+**The example/ subdirectory contains a working example output, the script may not work anymore.** Test it [here](https://lquesada.github.io/voxatron-in-a-web/example/).

-**DISCLAIMER**: This is a proof of concept for educational purposes and is very hacky, it will likely not run well.
+**DISCLAIMER**: This is a proof of concept for educational or local testing purposes and is very hacky, it will likely not run fine.
 It is not to be actually used.
-If you run this, you are the only person to be held responsible for it.
+It is a bad idea to run this and, if you do, you are the only person to be held responsible for it if anything goes wrong.

-**The example/ subdirectory contains a working example output, the script may not work anymore.**

 Note:
 - This requires opening the html file through a web server (remote or local).
 It doesn't work by opening the local file directly with the browser.